jarvisrichard21/ActiveDirectoryLab/README.md

 <ul>
-  <li>Demonstration of Windows 11 Enterprise Edition install on a Virtual Machine on JSS Lab Platform. </li>
+  <li>Demonstration of Windows 11 Enterprise Edition install on a Virtual Machine using JSS Lab Platform. </li>
 </ul>